algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 }
 ```

-but we will probably add some usefull information like batterie level (in percent), which you can use or not in your API [[2]](#glossary-2)
+We will probably add some usefull information like batterie level (in percent), which you can use or not in your API [[2]](#glossary-2)

 ### Security

-We can update the internal program by plugin on the charging port, it can lead to invalid data target, wrong inform or even more, the disabling of the device or the installation of a malware.
+We can update the internal program by pluging in on the charging port, which can lead to invalid data targets, wrong informations or even more, the disabling of the device or the installation of a malware.

 ## Risks and assumptions